Passeriformes / Muscicapidae / Luscinia

 Description

-The common nightingale measures 15–16.5 cm (5.9–6.5 in) in length, making it slightly larger than the European robin.
-The upperparts are plain brown, contrasting with the reddish-brown tail.
-Underparts range from buff to white.
-The sexes are identical in plumage.
-The eastern subspecies (L. m. golzii) and Caucasian subspecies (L. m. africana) exhibit paler upperparts and more pronounced facial markings, including a pale supercilium.
-The plumage is relatively undistinguished compared to the species' renowned vocal abilities.
+Length 15–16.5 cm (5.9–6.5 in), slightly larger than the European robin.
+Plumage is plain brown above with a reddish tail, and buff to white below.
+Sexes are similar.
+The eastern subspecies (L. m. golzii) and Caucasian subspecies (L. m. africana) exhibit paler upper parts and a stronger face pattern, including a pale supercilium.

 Identification